delish07/Intern_Project/README.md

 <hr>

 **Use Case:**<br>
-to get a single item from the inventory
+&nbsp;&nbsp;&nbsp;&nbsp;to get a single item from the inventory

 **Validations :**<br>
-1.id in the url must be a mangodbID and it should persist in the inventory (sends "invalid id" message)
+&nbsp;&nbsp;&nbsp;&nbsp;1.id in the url must be a mangodbID and it should persist in the inventory (sends "invalid id" message)

 #### PUT /items/:id